wilsonCernWq/TinyVolumeRenderer/projects/raycast/README.md

 For each iteration:

-1. I use the bounding box of the volume as our geometry and render normally
+1. I use the bounding box of the volume as the geometry and render normally

-2. I pass the camera position in screen coordinate as constant into the shader
+2. I also pass the camera position in screen coordinate as a uniform constant into the shader

-3. In shader I calculate the ray direction and origin based on the vertex coordinate and the camera position.
+3. In the fragment shader I calculate the ray direction and origin based on the vertex coordinate and the camera position.

 4. I do normal ray-box intersection to find the starting and ending position.